The Word on the Herd -- August 10, 2016

 Houston program feature below

-As tight ends coach in 1990-91, Gale tutored Eric Ihnat, who was named All-American by the Walter Camp Football Foundation, Kodak and AP while catching a league leading 55 passes, and NFL veteran Mike Bartrum.
+As tight ends coach in 1990-91, Gale tutored Eric Ihnat – an All-American by the Walter Camp Football Foundation, Kodak and AP while catching a league leading 55 passes -- and NFL veteran Mike Bartrum.

 Gale moved to coach the Herd's inside linebackers in 2001, helping guide Max Yates to All-MAC and MAC Defensive Player of the Year honors.
 He also coached Duran Smith to a runner-up for MAC Defensive Player of the Year in 2002, and in 2003 he coached a talented crop of linebackers, led by the team's leading tackler Kevin Atkins, that helped Marshall's defense rank No. 1 in conference total defense (329.8 yards per game).

-In six seasons at the University of Oklahoma, Gale helped coach teams that went 58-12-1.
+In six seasons at Oklahoma, Gale helped coach teams that went 58-12-1.
 Those teams captured four Big Eight Conference titles and made four appearances in the Orange Bowl and one in the Florida Citrus Bowl.
 The 1985 Sooners captured the national title.

-Gale was born on August 27, 1959, in Ada, Okla., and grew up in Purcell, Okla. (located 30 miles south of Oklahoma City).
+Gale was born Aug.
+27, 1959, in Ada, Okla., and grew up in Purcell, Okla.
 He graduated from Purcell High School in 1977 and Oklahoma State University in 1981.
 Following his graduation from OSU, Gale was a high school football coach.
 He was hired in 1984 at the University of Oklahoma.
 Gale began his Master's work at Northwestern Oklahoma State University and continued that while at Oklahoma.